GeorgeLychock/georgelychock-career/README.md

     -   Mobile experience will be a single screen with nav icons and no scrolling to add'l content
     -   Desktop and tablet expiences will have a scrolling Home page with a hero image, nav icon section, social media links section, and a cerifications section
     -   Download button and connected text should float right, md and higher viewports
+    -   A My Profile link should float right with the Resume link on the smartphone top banner area

 -   ### Future Reqs